sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 `http://localhost:8188/flipstreamviewer`

-4. To respond to viewer input:

-- **NOW NO NEED TO USE INSTANT MODE, JUST RUN.**
-- ~~Check 'Extra options', 'Auto Queue', and 'instant' on the ComfyUI control panel.~~
+4. Run a workflow on the ComfyUI
-- ~~Then click the 'Queue Prompt' button.~~

 5. The UI nodes will refresh after the workflow is completed once, so you need to click 'Update' after that.